Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Introduction

 \section{Introduction}

 Atom interferometry is a rapidly-developing and powerful experimental technique that can be employed in different configurations for a wide variety of precision measurements (see e.g.,~\cite{Peters2001, Canuel2006,Rosi2014,Parker2018,Asenbaum2020,Stray2022}).
-For example, two spatially-separated atom interferometers that are referenced by the same laser sources can be operated as a gradiometer to shed light on different topics in fundamental physics.
-Specifically, owing to their exquisite sensitivity to timings, accelerations and changes in atomic structures, atom gradiometers could be used for: the detection of gravitational waves (GW) in the unexplored `mid-band' frequency band~\cite{Dimopoulos:2007cj, Graham:2012sy,Ellis:2020lxl,Badurina:2021rgt}; the search of violations of the universality of free-fall arising from static and time-dependent fifth forces acting on matter~\cite{Graham:2015ifn}; and the search for oscillating atomic transition energies induced by scalar ultralight dark matter (ULDM)~\cite{Arvanitaki:2016fyj, Badurina:2021lwr}, which will be the focus of this paper.
+For example, two spatially-separated atom interferometers (AIs) that are referenced by the same laser sources can be operated as a gradiometer to shed light on different topics in fundamental physics.
+Specifically, owing to their exquisite sensitivity to timings, accelerations and changes in atomic structures, atom gradiometers could be used for: the detection of gravitational waves (GW) in the unexplored `mid-frequency band'~\cite{Dimopoulos:2007cj, Graham:2012sy,Ellis:2020lxl,Badurina:2021rgt}; the search of violations of the universality of free-fall arising from static and time-dependent fifth forces acting on matter~\cite{Graham:2015ifn}; the detection of sub-GeV dark matter through quantum decoherence effects~\cite{Riedel:2016acj, Du:2022ceh}; and the search for oscillating atomic transition energies induced by scalar ultralight dark matter (ULDM)~\cite{Arvanitaki:2016fyj, Badurina:2021lwr}, which will be the focus of this paper.

 It has been shown that several terrestrial long-baseline atom gradiometer and atom interferometer network projects, including AION~\cite{Badurina:2019hst}, MAGIS-100~\cite{MAGIS-100:2021etm}, MIGA~\cite{Canuel:2017rrp}, ELGAR~\cite{Canuel:2019abg}, ZAIGA~\cite{Zhan:2019quq}, and space-borne proposals, such as STE-QUEST~\cite{Aguilera:2013uua} and AEDGE~\cite{Bertoldi:2019tck}, could probe regions of scalar ULDM parameter space that have not been excluded by other experiments, such as atomic clocks~\cite{Kennedy:2020bac}, torsion balances~\cite{Wagner:2012ui} and the MICROSCOPE experiment~\cite{PhysRevLett.129.121102}.
 For example, compact atom gradiometers such as AION-10, where the baseline is $\sim\SI{10}{m}$, offer the possibility of detecting scalar ULDM with a mass of approximately $\SI{e-15}{eV}$~\cite{Badurina:2021lwr}, which corresponds to a signal oscillating at a frequency of approximately $\SI{1}{Hz}$.
 Longer baseline gradiometers like AION-km~\cite{Badurina:2019hst} and MAGIS-km~\cite{MAGIS-100:2021etm} could potentially detect ULDM across an even larger frequency window: from $\sim \SI{e-3}{Hz}$ to $\sim \SI{e3}{Hz}$, corresponding to ULDM masses between $\sim \SI{e-17}{eV}$ and $\sim \SI{e-11}{eV}$~\cite{Badurina:2021rgt}.